-Dr Wong obtained his MBBS (NUS) and served full-time in the public sector for nearly 2 decades, culminating as a Senior Consultant and Associate Professor.
-He is a Fellow of the Academy of Medicine (Singapore) and Fellow of the Royal College of Physicians (Edinburgh).
-Recognized internationally for his clinical expertise and academic achievements. he is one of the few gastroenterologists from Asia to be conferred a Fellowship by the American Gastroenterological Association.
+Dr Reuben obtained his MBBS from the National University of Singapore and served full-time in the public sector for 18 years.
+He is a Fellow of the Academy of Medicine and Fellow of the Royal College of Physicians.
+Dr Reuben also stands amongst a handful of gastroenterologists from Asia to be conferred a Fellowship by the American Gastroenterological Association.